hanm13/The-School/README.md

 1. Copy the Application files to your host ("mvc" and "inc" should be one directory before public_html).
 2. Configure the config.php file to suit your MySQL database connection.
 3. Run the sql file on your database, so you will have all the tables needed.
+4. Enter your website and than login to the owner account.

 ***